Ali-Pirhosseinloo/Finance/README.md

 # Option Pricing and Greeks Calculation in C++

-This project implements financial derivatives pricing and risk analysis in C++.
-It includes functionality for European, Asian, and American options using industry-standard methods like Black-Scholes-Merton (BSM), Monte Carlo simulations, and binomial trees.
-Additionally, it calculates the Greeks to measure sensitivity to various parameters.
+In this project, we implement financial derivatives pricing in C++.
+It includes functionality for European, Asian, and American options using methods like Black-Scholes-Merton (BSM), Monte Carlo simulations, and binomial trees.
+Additionally, it calculates the Greeks (Delta, Gamma, Theta, Vega, Rho) to measure sensitivity to various parameters.

 ## Features
 - **European Options**:
   - Pricing using Black-Scholes-Merton and Monte Carlo methods.
-  - Payoff calculation for call and put options.
   - Greeks calculation using BSM and finite difference approximations.

 - **Asian Options**:
   - Monte Carlo pricing for Asian options.
-  - Path price generation to simulate spot price trajectories.
+  - Path price generation with geometric Brownian motion to simulate spot price trajectories.
   - Greeks calculation using finite difference methods.

 - **American Options**:
   - Pricing using binomial tree models.
-  - Payoff calculation for American-style options.
   - Greeks calculation via finite difference methods.